Prefix Consensus For Censorship Resistant BFT: Problem Definition

 {\em Leaderless Termination.} We use the notion of \emph{Leaderless Termination} from Antoniadis et al.~\cite{antoniadis2021leaderless}.
 The formal definition appears in the original paper; we give an informal description for intuition.

-\begin{definition}[Leaderless Termination (informal)~\cite{antoniadis2021leaderless}] A consensus protocol satisfies \emph{Leaderless Termination} if, after the network becomes synchronous, it is guaranteed to terminate even if an adversary can suspend one process per round, potentially choosing a different process in each round. \end{definition}
+\begin{definition}[Leaderless Termination (informal)~\cite{antoniadis2021leaderless}] A consensus protocol satisfies \emph{Leaderless Termination} if, after the network becomes synchronous, it is guaranteed to terminate even if an adversary can suspend up to $k\le f$ processes per round, potentially choosing different processes in different rounds, while up to $f-k$ other processes are Byzantine.
+We focus on $k=1$: one suspended process per round and up to $f-1$ Byzantine processes. \end{definition}

 Clearly, a leader-based protocol does not satisfy Leaderless Termination since the adversary can suspend a party the round it acts as the leader.

 We now define the core problem in the \pc family.
 For readability, we defer the definitions of the other variants to the sections where they are first used.